noncomplicity/QMS-Master/Assets/Pre-Market Clinical Data for AI-Based Medical Device Software.md

 #### 6. Integrating Clinical Data into the Validation Framework

-The clinical data shall integrate in the the Validation Framework.
+The clinical data shall integrate in the Validation Framework.

 Clinical data generation should be part of the structured validation plan that aligns: